Sbuazjr/alx-low_level_programming/0x02-functions_nested_loops/README.md

-File 6. function that computes the absolute value of an integer.
+File 8. fucntion that prints every minute of the day